Whitetail Ski Resort: Ski season

 Whitetail Resort usually has a short to medium ski season.
 This is because of its position in the transition of a Humid Subtropical climate, and a Temperate climate.
-The number of days in the season usually ranges from 80 to 100 days, with some seasons being shorter, and some being longer.
-Whitetail usually gets crowded on weekends, and holidays, while weekdays are usually less busy.
-Snow Conditions are usually great up until early March, where the tilt of the Sun melts the snow during the day, and it freezes at night.
-The notable 2017–18 North American winter boosted Whitetails sales and extended the ski season until late-March.
-Unlike the year before, Whitetail managed to have 108 days in its ski season.
+The number of days in the season ranges from 80 to 100 days.
+Whitetail usually gets crowded on weekends and holidays, while weekdays are usually less busy.
+Snow Conditions are good up until early March, where the south facing aspect of the mountain leads to cyclic melting and refreezing.